-- You contact the social worker about a child you either found on a web site or heard about.
+- You contact the caseworker about a child you either found on a web site or heard about.

 Disclosure of Information

-A social worker contacts you about a specific child:
+A caseworker contacts you about a specific child:

-- You contact the social worker about a child you either found on a web site or heard about.
+- You contact the caseworker about a child you either found on a web site or heard about.

-- You and your social worker need to be in contact to get background information about the child.
-At this point,you may start working with 2 different social workers - yours and the child's.
+- You and your caseworker need to be in contact to get background information about the child.
+At this point,you may start working with 2 different caseworkers - yours (licensor/home study writer) and the child's DCYF case worker.

-- Statutorily, the full history on the child's family, medical, and social background must be disclosed to you (WAC 388-27-0090).
-Once this is done, you and the respective social workers need to decide if this is a good placement.
+- Statutorily, the full history on the child's family, medical, and social background must be disclosed to you.
+Once this is done, you and the respective case worker need to decide if this is a good placement.

-- If the decision is made that this is in the best interest of the child, then steps are made to move forward with visitation and placement.
+- If the decision is made that this is in the best interest of the child to be placed for the purpose of adoption with you, then steps are made to move forward with visitation and placement.